 Data Mining - Decision Tree Induction

-The decision tree is a structure that includes root node, branch and leaf node.
-Each internal node denotes a test on attribute, each branch denotes the outcome of test and each leaf node holds the class label.
+A decision tree is a structure that includes a root node, branches, and leaf nodes.
+Each internal node denotes a test on an attribute, each branch denotes the outcome of a test, and each leaf node holds a class label.
 The topmost node in the tree is the root node.

-The following decision tree is for concept buy_computer, that indicates whether a customer at a company is likely to buy a computer or not.
-Each internal node represents the test on the attribute.
+The following decision tree is for the concept buy_computer that indicates whether a customer at a company is likely to buy a computer or not.
+Each internal node represents a test on an attribute.
 Each leaf node represents a class.

-Learning and classification steps of decision tree are simple and fast.
+- The learning and classification steps of a decision tree are simple and fast.